Peng-Rao/SE4HPC_notes/notes/chapters/chapter5.typ

 *Stream processing* (also known as event stream processing, data stream processing, or distributed stream processing) is a programming paradigm which views streams, or sequences of events in time, as the central input and output objects of computation.

-#table(
+#figure(
+  table(
     columns: 2,
     [*Batch*], [*Stream*],
     [Has access to all data.], [Computes a function of one data element, or a smallish window of recent data.], [Might compute something big and complex.], [Computes something relatively sim-ple.], [Is generally more concerned with throughput than latency of individual components of the computation.], [Needs to complete each computation in near-real-time --- probably seconds at most.],

     [Has latency measured in minutes or more.], [Computations are generally independent.], [],
-  [Asynchronous --- source of data doesn't interact with the stream processing directly, like by waiting for an answer.], )
+    [Asynchronous --- source of data doesn't interact with the stream processing directly, like by waiting for an answer.], ),
+)

 === Batch approach: MapReduce